-He explains that these small online buys may seem insignificant, but people often don’t realize how frequently they make them — or how they can add up over time.
+He points out that although these small online purchases may appear insignificant, people often underestimate how frequently they make them and how they can accumulate over time.

-In the meanwhile, according to the Bread Financial study, boomers are less likely to make impulse purchases and more likely to plan for their expenditures.
+In contrast, as per the Bread Financial study, boomers tend to be less prone to impulsive buying and more inclined to plan their expenses ahead.

 Pay down debt

-Plenty of boomers may already be well into their golden years — but how did they get there?
+Most boomers are already well into their golden years — but how did they get there?
 By preparing.
 So if Gen Z wants to retire comfortably one day, they better start building their wealth now.

-Even if you don’t have thousands of dollars to dump into an investment account, you can start off small with just a few dollars.
+Even if you don’t have thousands of dollars to dump into an investment account, you can start off small.
 The sooner you start, the sooner you’ll be able to watch the magic of compound interest grow your balance over time.